Kelvin-Ben/Vet-clinic-database/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Vet clinic database: query and update animals table <a name="about-project"></a>
+# 📖 Vet clinic database: query multiple tables <a name="about-project"></a>

-> In this project, I will use transactions to update and delete records.
-I will also use my knowledge of aggregate functions and GROUP BY to answer analytical questions.
+> In this project I will add some new tables and add foreign key columns to my existing animals table to model one-to-many relationships.
+Afterward, I will use JOIN to query the data.

-**[query and update animals table]** is a project that I will use transactions to update and delete records.
-I will also use my knowledge of aggregate functions and GROUP BY to answer analytical questions.
+**[query multiple tables]** is a project that I will add some new tables and add foreign key columns to my existing animals table to model one-to-many relationships.
+Afterward, I will use JOIN to query the data.

 ## 🛠 Built With <a name="built-with"></a>